 Vanillin, cinnamaldehyde, and benzaldehyde are chemically classed as merely irritants.
 Technically all three are toxic in sufficient concentration, but so is water.
 To reach dangerous levels you’d have to consume absurdly large amounts.
 In the case of almond extract, you’d die of alcohol poisoning long before reaching dangerous levels of benzaldehyde.

 The key here is concentration.
 Human noses are quite sensitive to aldehydes so for flavoring only a tiny amount is needed.
 Since most kitchens lack the ability to measure microgram quantities, these extracts are heavily diluted with alcohol so useful amounts can be measured with a teaspoon.
-At levels used for food flavoring there is some evidence these compounds provide anticarcinogenic effects.12
+On the other hand, at levels used for food flavoring there is some evidence these compounds provide anticarcinogenic effects.13

 These aldehydes can all be synthesized in the laboratory or made inexpensively at industrial scale.
 There is no difference between vanillin made by an orchid and chemically produced vanillin.
 The same is true for benzaldehyde.
 If anything, the synthetic version gives a purer more consistent flavor note because it’s pure and not complicated by myriad other chemicals that vary from plant to plant.